 There are a number of properties in the Study Area that are candidates for redevelopment.
-In some cases, property owners are considering redevelopment, in others, tenants are vacating, and in others, existing buildings are not built to the full capacity allowed by current zoning.
+In some cases, property owners are considering redevelopment, in others, tenants are vacating or, existing buildings are not built to the full capacity allowed by current zoning.